blaenk/site/input/notes/play.markdown

 ## Localization

 Localization is pretty straightforward in Play.
-The `application.conf`{.path} file can take an `application.langs`{.path} option that defines a comma-separated list of languages in ISO 639-2 format optionally followed by an ISO 3166-1 alpha-2 country code.
+The <span class="path">application.conf</span> file can take an <span class="path">application.langs</span> option that defines a comma-separated list of languages in ISO 639-2 format optionally followed by an ISO 3166-1 alpha-2 country code.

 ```
 application.langs="en,en-US,nl"
 ```

-For each of these languages there should be a corresponding `conf/messages.lang`{.path} file which defines localized messages.
+For each of these languages there should be a corresponding <span class="path">conf/messages.lang</span> file which defines localized messages.
 These messages can then be referenced using the `Messages` object which takes the message's key as well as an implicit `Lang` value which can be implicitly converted from a `Request` in the scope.

-Messages in the file are patterns formatted using [`java.text.MessageFormat`{.path}][messageformat], so that arguments can be inserted with `{#}` where the `#` is the position of the argument.
+Messages in the file are patterns formatted using [<span class="path">java.text.MessageFormat</span>][messageformat], so that arguments can be inserted with `{#}` where the `#` is the position of the argument.
 It's also possible to define different messages for zero, one, more items:

 [messageformat]: http://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html